 Carruthers followed, as did Fusner.
 There was no sight of the rest of my scout team and that fact worried me deeply.

-“We’re attacking in a different direction,” I said, before telling Fusner to let the battery know we were checking our fire and cancelling the fire mission.
+“We’re attacking in a different direction,” I said, before telling Fusner to let the battery know we were checking our fire and canceling the fire mission.
 I’d used the threat of another artillery zone attack to force the Gunny to do my bidding immediately.

 There was no time to be lost.